odedstein/gp-matlab-tutorial/README.md

 uses gptoolbox, feel free to create a pull request for this repository!

-The authors would like to thank Peter Rock, Leticia Mattos Da Silvia, Alberto Tono, Lily Kimble, Dorothy Najjuma Kamya and Rahul Arora for their help in designing this course.
+The authors would like to thank Peter Rock, Leticia Mattos Da Silvia, Alberto Tono, Lily Kimble, Natasha Diederen, Dorothy Najjuma Kamya and Rahul Arora for their help in designing this course.

 The tutorial is released under the Creative Commons CC BY-SA 4.0 license.